Why patients need to stay away form cheap stock eyes

-Not all prosthetics are made in the same fashion — some are molded by a professional, others are factory made, and some utilize a combination of both methods.
+Not all prosthetics are made in the same fashion; some are molded by a professional, others are cheap stock eyes made in a factory, and some utilize a combination of both methods.
 In the past, “stock eyes” (eyes made in a factory with no regard to the anatomy of an individual) were the only option for patients.
 Because of the harm these pieces caused, the field has moved toward using custom solutions.
 In fact, members of the American Society of Ocularists have taken an oath never to use stock pieces.

 Advanced Artificial Eyes and John Stolpe are committed to educating patients about the hazardous effects of stock eyes.
 We are currently developing a network of ocularists around the world who do excellent work and who have all pledged never to fit a stock eye.
 We urge American patients to seek out ASO member ocularists, who have all taken such a pledge.